(08) 9360 2964

 Dr Mark Jennings

 BA (Tabor), BTh (Murdoch), PhD (Murdoch)

 My research is primarily in the Sociology of Religion.
 I have a continuing interest in Pentecostal spirituality and the development of Pentecostalism as a phenomenon in the twenty-first century.
 I have also written on the relationship between secularisation and religion in the twentieth and early twenty-first century.
-I also have an interest and expertise in qualitative methods, and the sociology of popular culture.
-My research continues to explore the interaction between theology and sociology, particularly as it relates to popular culture and religion.
+I also have an interest and expertise in research methods, and the sociology of popular music.
+My research continues to explore the interaction between theology, philosophy and sociology, particularly as it relates to popular culture and religion.
 I am an early career researcher, and very much enjoying the process of writing and teaching in the beginning stages of my career.

 Interaction between sociology and theology

 Two Different Worlds – understanding the experience of LGBTI people in Australian Pentecostal-Charismatic churches

 The intention of this project is to explore the ways in which people that identify as LGBTI and PCC in Australia negotiate these two seemingly disparate ways of life and identities.
 Also important in this research will be the pastoral response of PCC pastors and church leaders in assisting the covertly or overtly LGBTI individuals under their care to navigate these challenges.

 30-40 in-depth interviews will be conducted with people who fall into this cohort.
 In addition, up to 20 in-depth interviews will be carried out with pastors or leaders of PCC congregations, identifying their theological and pastoral approach to LGBTI individuals and issues.